The Baltic SEAL Project

 The Baltic Sea region is the perfect test environment for developing advanced sea-level products using satellite data.
 The structurally complex coastline, in combination with seasonal sea-ice formation presents significant challenges for extracting useful sea-level information from satellite-data.
 Complimentary to this, the Baltic Sea can be considered a semi-enclosed area, which has been observed and monitored for several decades before the advent of satellite altimetry.

 Monitoring continues to this day, enabling us to compare the measurements from satellite-data, to those obtained from the Sea itself at ground level.
-Using archives of ground data, we can then model the big picture into the past, understanding how our Sea has changed over several decades, and establish best practices for monitoring it into the future.
+Using archives of ground data, we modeled the big picture into the past, understanding how our Sea has changed over several decades, and established best practices for monitoring it into the future.